-International investors face a number of unique risks like political risk to currency risk.
-Inflation represents another risk very important for to understand since it can have a profound impact on the economy.
-This is true not only in unstable countries, like Zimbabwe where inflation soared out of control, but also developed markets worldwide.
+International investors face a number of unique risks like political risk and currency risk.
+Inflation represents another risk very important to understand since it can have a profound impact on the economy.
+It is true not only in unstable countries, like Zimbabwe where inflation went as high as 2,600.2% in 2008, but also in developed markets worldwide.

 Inflation is perhaps most pronounced in bond prices.
 These prices tend to have an inverse correlation with inflation, since higher inflation leads to higher expected yields, and higher yields lead to lower bond prices.
 Moreover, ongoing inflation depletes the value of the maturity (principal) payment, since that currency's value is becoming increasingly diluted.

 The effects of inflation on bonds can be seen in the difference between "nominal" and "real" returns.
 Nominal returns are the actual yields, while real returns represent the inflation-adjusted yields paid by borrowers to lenders.
 Since inflation compounds over time, these differences can add up to significant sums over time.